-I was due to hold a concert to mark the launch of my album on the 19th of December, in the beautiful Salle Molière in Lyon.
+I was due to hold a concert to mark the launch of my album in December 2020, in the beautiful Salle Molière in Lyon.
 But unfortunately this has had to be postponed due to new COVID restrictions announced by the French government.
 Thanks to all of those who reserved or showed interest in coming; I will let you know when we have a new date.
 I can't wait to perform my compositions for you in person!

 Postponed due to

 I was also due to give another follow-up concert on the 10th of January, 2021, in the historic village of Vaugneray, about 20 kilometres west of Lyon.

 But unfortunately this has also been postponed due to the COVID situation in France.
 I will keep you posted about a new date.

 The concert was seen as the second part of the Molière concert, as part of the Musical Sundays series at the Théâtre Le Griffon, Rue de la Déserte, Vaugneray.

 I hope to see you for one of my concerts when the sanitary situation is better!